 Before creating arrays, make sure the disks for the array are connected and installed in your system.
 Note that disks with no usable space, or disks that are un-initialized are shown in gray and cannot be used.
-See the section: Initializing Disk Drives.

 To create an array: